GSStnb/docs/ref/tools.rst

         | **Tool Options:**
         | |tlopt23|"
     "Ellipse Arc (Axis)", |icon36|, "ae, arcell", "
-        | Draw an elliptical curve (arc) defined by a center point, length ot major and minor axes and a point defining the start position of the arc and a point defining the end position of the arc."
+        | Draw an elliptical curve (arc) defined by a center point, length of major and minor axes and a point defining the start position of the arc and a point defining the end position of the arc."
     "Freehand Line", |icon05|, "fhl, free", "
         | Draw a non-geometric line."
 ..